draxxris/factorio-daemon/README.md

 - Sets a 100MB upload limit for save files and mods
 - Configures proper timeouts for long-running operations

-After setup, access the webapp at `http://your-server/` (port 80) instead of port 8080.
+After setup, access the webapp at `http://your-server:8090/` instead of port 8080.

 **Prerequisites**:
 - nginx must be installed